Martinesko/ReactJs-Project/README.md

 #### Guards

 - **AuthGuard:** Ensures that only authenticated users can access specific routes.
-- **ReviewGuard:** Checks if the logged-in user is the owner of the product before allowing access to edit routes.
+- **ListingsGuard:** Checks if the logged-in user is the owner of the product before allowing access to edit routes.

 ### Backend